+The Portuguese once decided to carry the elephant statue home, but during transportation process their chains broke, causing the statue to plummet into the sea.
 In 1661, Portugal’s King John IV’s daughter Catherine was married to Charles II of England and as part of the marriage treaty, Elephanta island was handed over to the British as dowry.
-This marked the end of Portuguese ownership of the island.
-The elephant statue collapsed completely in 1814 and fifty years later the British shifted the dilapidated elephant statue to the shore (1864), fully restored it and preserved it at the Bhau Daji Lad Museum at Jijamata Udyan in Mumbai till date.
+This transfer of ownership marked the end of Portugal’s control over the island.
+The elephant statue completely collapsed in 1814, but fifty years later, the British restored the dilapidated statue and relocated it to the shore in 1864.
+It is currently preserved at the Bhau Daji Lad Museum at Jijamata Udyan in Mumbai.

 How to Reach Elephanta Caves :